tsankotsanev/pokemon_data_processing/README.md

 # Pokemon Data Processing

-This repository contains scripts for extracting, transforming, loading, and processing Pokemon data.
+This repository contains scripts for extracting, transforming, loading, and processing Pokemon data from the [PokéAPI](https://pokeapi.co/).
 Follow the instructions below to set up the SQLite database, install dependencies, and run each script.

 ## Setup